ajitrajasekharan/unsupervised_NER/README.md

      - $ python3 main_ner.py 1
 2) To tag custom sentences present in a file (option 2)
     - $ python3 main_ner.py 2 sample_test.txt
 3) To tag single entities in custom sentences present in a file (option 3) where the single entity is specified in a sentence in the format name:__ entity __ .
 Concrete example: Cats and Dogs:__ entity __ are pets where Dogs is the term to be tagged.
+Phrases can also be tagged.
+Example: Her hypophysitis:__entity__ secondary to ipilimumab was well managed with supplemental:__ entit y__ hormones:__ entity __
     - $ python main_NER.py 3 single_entity_test.txt